 What Causes Varicose Veins to Bleed?

 While every individual is different, we usually see a common thread when varicose veins trigger bleeding.
-Typically, we see that a vein slightly above your bleeding site has become incompetent (it’s valves aren’t working.)
-This has allowed blood to collect in the veins.
-And that blood puts pressure on those veins making them both larger and more delicate.
+Typically, we see that a vein slightly above your bleeding site has become incompetent.
+(That means it’s valves aren’t working.)
+This incompetency has allowed blood to collect in the veins.
+And that blood puts pressure on those veins, making them both larger and more delicate.

 Risks of Bleeding Varicose Veins